ELECTRICITY BUILDING: CENTRE OF THE CITY OF LIGHT

 Beginning of the Age of Electricity

-the future of the horseless carriage, as it seems possible that another
+be wrong about the future of the horseless carriage, as it seems possible

-giant Electricity building with its 15,000 feet of floor space, I take
+in this giant Electricity building with its 15,000 feet of floor space,

 Electrical Company display.
 Westinghouse actually won the Fair's electricity